melezhik/outthentic/README.md

 ## Check files

 Check file contains validation rules to test script output.
-Every scenario **is always accompanied by** story check file.
+Every scenario **might be accompanied by** story check file.

 Check files should be placed at the same directory as scenario and be named as `story.check`.